icebearwillhuntthemdown/TIL-Today-I-Learnt/☕Java/Autoboxing and Unboxing.md

 * Unboxing : converting a wrapper class into a primitive type. e.g.) Integer -> int
 `Integer.intValue();`

-### Tips
+### Tip : Wrapper classes and primitive types are compatible
-Below codes don't get an error, as Java compiler is doing the hard work for you! 따봉 컴파일러야 고마워!
+Code below doesn't get an error, as Java compiler is doing the hard work for you! 따봉 컴파일러야 고마워!
 ```java
 Integer myInteger = 71;   // Integer myInteger = Integer.valueOf(71);
 int myInt = myInteger;    // int myInt = myInteger.intValue();